October 17, 2020

 Cons: VEU is domiciled in the US, so it comes with tax issues like VTS as mentioned earlier.

 Enough of this glancing around.
-Here are the most common pairings for international index funds for investors who want to get global exposure…
+Here are the most common combos for international index funds for investors who want to get global exposure…

 One developed market fund and one emerging market.
 This would be VGS or IWLD for developed, and VGE or VAE for emerging.
 For those who include emerging markets, a common allocation is about 5-15% of their total portfolio.